 Menina d’uva’s vineyards are located in this easternmost subzone, the Planalto Mirandês, just outside and above her new hometown, Uva.
 This area borders the famous Douro River (known in Spain as the Duero) on the east/southeast side, just across from the new (since 2007) Spanish wine region, Arribes, named after the national park, Arribes del Duero, or Arribas do Douro, in Portuguese.
 The general landscape of her territory is mostly rolling hills and small valleys created by waterways, like all of Uva, where a small stream continues to flow right by the front of her cellar door.

-While it rains a lot, with an average of more than seven hundred millimeters annually in the Trás-os-Montes as a whole, most of it happens on average nine days per month between October and May.
-However, it rains an average of three hundred and fifty millimeters on Aline’s vines, so quite a difference!
+While it rains a lot, with an average of more than seven hundred millimeters annually, most of it during around nine days per month between October and May, but it rains an average of three hundred and fifty millimeters on Aline’s vines, so quite a difference!
 Yet the area manages to be quite arid in the late spring and summer, when there’s an average of only two to four days of rain.
 There’s also a large topographical variation between more mountainous zones, riverbanks and the plateau.
-In this region they are mostly quite exposed to the elements, especially on the plateau, and in the warmer months there is little influence from the Atlantic.
+However, in this region they are mostly quite exposed to the elements, especially on the plateau, and in the warmer months there is little influence from the Atlantic.
 This allows for fewer vineyard treatments than in other wine regions with summer and early autumn rains that result in higher humidity and therefore more mildew pressure.
 The long, warm and arid summer days are the reason why the wines in the area are notoriously weighty and higher in alcohol compared to those from neighboring Vinho Verde, and are more closely related to Spain’s Duero wine regions toward the east.
-However, the cool nights that sometimes drop more than twenty degrees bring the possibility of freshness to the wines, which Aline’s wines clearly demonstrate.
+However, the cool nights that sometimes drop twenty degrees Celsius bring the possibility of freshness to the wines, which Aline capitalizes on and clearly demonstrates in her range.

-In the 1980s when the cooperativas (co-ops) started their collapse (read more about that here), many grape growers replaced their vineyards to mostly olive trees, the primary agricultural output of this area.
+In the 1980s when the cooperativas (co-ops) started their collapse, many grape growers replaced their vineyards to mostly olive trees, the primary agricultural output of this area.
 Others replanted vineyard land from the historically local grape varieties to more international versions.
-The move is an understandable one, especially given the highly adaptable blank canvas the Trás-os-Montes offers to the commercially-dominant grape varieties, most particularly for reds.
-With a global market dominated by the now ubiquitous French single varietal wines, any sensible business person in search of solutions for a market outside of the country’s impoverished domestic market would consider these international grapes as an option, especially after generations of rigid dictatorship that finally ended in 1974.
+The move is an understandable one, especially given the highly adaptable blank canvas the Trás-os-Montes offers to the commercially dominant grape varieties, most particularly for reds.
+With a global market dominated by the now ubiquitous French single varietal wines, any sensible businessperson in search of solutions for a market outside of the country’s impoverished domestic market would consider these international grapes as an option, especially after generations of rigid dictatorship that finally ended in 1974.
 In fact, the climate and landscape of Trás-os-Montes is quite similar to much of California, so it would make perfect sense to dream bigger and follow the footsteps of the state’s very successful modern wine industry.
-But one major difference is that in the earlier days California’s consumer populations could almost single-handedly support most of its wine production and all of the extraordinarily high costs that come with it.
+But one major difference is that California’s consumer populations can single-handedly support most of its wine production and all of the extraordinarily high costs that come with it.
 The people of Portugal have never been able to follow suit, nor has the country really been able to compete on the world stage to support such a switch.
-And so the move toward international varieties was short-lived and in the last decades most new vine plantings have been made with indigenous grapes.
+And so the move toward international varieties was short-lived and in the last decades most new vine plantings have been made with indigenous Portuguese grapes.
 Interestingly, white wine production has been on the increase and has steadily grown from 10% of the region’s output some decades ago to now close to 30%.
 A lot of these new white grape plantations are at a higher altitude and on hillsides rather than flatter areas.

 Menina d’uva’s Uvas…